Cable Links, Annuli and Sutured Floer homology: Preliminaries on Sutured, Link and Knot Floer Homology

 The second special case of sutured Floer homology that we will be interested in is \emph{knot Floer homology}, which is due independently to Ozsv\'ath-Szab\'o~\cite{ozsvath2004holomorphic} and J. Rasmussen~\cite{Rasmussen}.
-Knot Floer homology can be thought of as the sutured Floer homology of a knot exterior with meridian sutures.
+Knot Floer homology can be thought of as the sutured Floer homology of a knot exterior with a pair of parallel oppositely oriented meridional sutures.
 We again call the $\spin^c$ grading on knot Floer homology the \emph{Alexander grading}, and can think of it as taking values in $\Z$.
-We note that knot Floer homology can be extended to an invariant of links by the process of \emph{knotification}, see~\cite{ozsvath2004holomorphic} for details.
-Important properties of knot Floer homology include that it detects the Euler characteristic of a link~\cite{ni2006note},\cite{ozsvath2004holomorphic} and that it categorfies the Alexander polynomial~\cite{Holomorphicdisksandknotinvariants}.
-It follows that link Floer homology detects the linking number of two component links by a result of Hoste~\cite{hoste1985firstcoefficientoftheconwaypolynomial}.
-We will indeed use a stronger version of Hoste's result in Section~\ref{HFLmmnsection}.
+We note that knot Floer homology can be extended to an invariant of links by the process of \emph{knotification}.
+This process takes an $n$ component link in $Y$ and yields a knot in $Y\#^{n-1}(S^1\times S^2)$ ~\cite[Subsection 2.1]{Holomorphicdisksandknotinvariants}.
+An alternate description of Knot Floer homology is discussed in Remark~\ref{rem:HFKalt}.
+Important properties of knot Floer homology include that it detects the maximal Euler characteristic of a Seifert surface for a link~\cite[Theorem 1.1]{ni2006note},\cite[Theorem 1.2]{ozsvath2004holomorphic} and that it categorifies the Alexander polynomial~\cite[Equation 1]{Holomorphicdisksandknotinvariants}.
+It follows that link Floer homology detects the linking number of two component links by a result of Hoste~\cite[Theorem 1]{hoste1985firstcoefficientoftheconwaypolynomial}.
+We will indeed use a stronger version of Hoste's result in Section~\ref{HFLmmnsection} and Section~\ref{2braidsection}.